Puthalir/Puthalir.github.io/Questions.md

 I’d probably invest earlier in a more centralized feedback loop for prompt performance—like having UI buttons for users to rate answers or flag confusion.
 Also, I’d explore using vector databases like **Pinecone or Weaviate** instead of relying only on BigQuery for embeddings, since those offer faster semantic search at scale.
 Otherwise, I think the stack we chose—ADK, DialogFlow CX, LangChain, GKE—was solid and flexible.

 ---
+### ✅ **11.
+What specific GKE settings did you configure for autoscaling?**

+We used Horizontal Pod Autoscalers configured to scale based on CPU > 70% or memory > 75% utilization.
+We also had min/max replica settings to maintain availability during off-hours.
+Liveness and readiness probes were configured in our deployment YAMLs to ensure stability during autoscaling events.

+---
+### 12. How did you structure your LangChain agent?

+We used a Tool-Using LangChain agent.
+It could access a document retriever tool (based on FAISS with GCS documents), a fallback knowledge base, and an API fetcher to check partner metadata.
+The agent followed a simple reasoning loop: understand → retrieve → reason → respond.
+We kept the logic modular and extendable for future tool integrations.

+---
+### 13. Did you try few-shot or chain-of-thought prompting, or stick to zero-shot?
+Why?

+We primarily used zero-shot prompts with clear instructions and context retrieved via RAG.
+For most support queries, the pattern of responses was predictable enough that few-shot wasn't necessary.
+However, for more nuanced intents like refund policies, we experimented with chain-of-thought to improve step-by-step reasoning.

+### 14. How did you control the tone of the LLM responses?

+We embedded tone guidelines directly into our prompt templates, instructing the model to “respond formally, concisely, and with empathy.”
+We also tested outputs with real queries and tuned them iteratively based on partner feedback and support team inputs.
+In some cases, we post-processed responses in Python to remove filler words or reformat unclear answers.